webdigga/perennial-weaver/src/articles/weaving-a-copper-and-violet-cushion-cover.md

 When I first started, I “forgot” to use the Raddle.
 What a mess!
 The tension was different in the middle of the loom compared to the sides.
 The pattern was completely distorted and I had to undo the whole setting up.
 Which was a very good lesson for me.
 I Never forgot about it, ever again.

 The next step is to put the yarn through the heddles.
-There are 162 heddles and I use them all for this project.
 I start in the middle, counting the same amount of heddles on each side and start from the middle.
 So I get an even spread on each side.

 <img src="/_includes/static/img/4 -Through the white heddles.avif" alt="Through the white heddles" title="Through the white heddles" class="Centre" width="800px" height="600px" loading="lazy"/>